a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing folders and files.
 Open another window, for an empty volume.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the target window.
 * Launch DeskTop.
 Open a window containing folders and files, with no scrollbars active.
 Open another window.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the source window.

-* Set up multiple volumes (e.g. V1, V2, V3).
-Launch DeskTop.
-Use Shortcuts > Add a Shortcut... to add an shortcut on V2.
-Run Shortcuts > Edit a Shortcut... and select the added shortcut to edit it, which should init the dialog showing V2.
-Click Change Drive.
-Verify that the picker now shows V3.

 * Launch DeskTop.
 Open some windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that the windows are restored.
 * Launch DeskTop.
 Close all windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that no windows are restored.